Modern nuclear and astrophysical constraints of dense matter in a renormalized chiral approach: Formalism

 \subsubsection{Self-interaction term for vector mesons}

 We start by adding a self-interactive Lagrangian term to \Cref{eq:L_vec_kin_m}

-The different possible self-interaction (SI) terms of the vector mesons that are chiral invariant~\cite{Dexheimer:2015qha} can be written as the following coupling schemes: (shown here in renormalized version for the first time)
+The different possible self-interaction (SI) terms of the vector mesons that are chiral invariant~\cite{Dexheimer:2015qha} can be written as the following coupling schemes: (shown here in field redefined version for the first time)

-where superscript ``R'' denotes the renormalized coupling scheme.
+where superscript ``R'' denotes the field redefined coupling scheme.
 The coupling scheme C2, is a linear combination of C1 and C3 and is constructed in order to eliminate the $\omega \rho$ mixing term.

 Now, after substituting the matrix $V$ (\cref{deg_Vmatrix}) in the above equations and simplifying them, we obtain the following equations \begin{widetext} \begin{itemize} \item $^\mathrm{R}$C1:

 \item $^\mathrm{R}$C2: